What is a wetland and why do they matter?

 Marsh and mud have often received a bad press.
 In centuries past, coastal mudflats and marshes were thought of as derelict, even dangerous, places – scenes of criminal escapes and smuggled cargos landed.

 But over the last few decades, we have been turning things around.
 It might not be a ‘revolution’, but marshes and mud have been making a definite comeback.
+The creation of new wetlands, such as WWT Steart Marshes in Dorset, and the floodwater plain in Salford, is just one of the ways we're recognising these nationally important environments.

 What exactly is a wetland and why do they matter so much?